APlcexenicesetrl/CNT_STESAV/README.md

 ### **Welcome to use 『CNT』**

-CNT STESAV is called "CNT Special Text Encryption System Algorithm Value" and "1236787232" in Chinese.
+CNT STESAV is called "CNT Special Text Encryption System Algorithm Value".

 This is a system algorithm for data protection against the CNT series, and this data protection algorithm is open,